Harvey Weinstein: LAPD investigating sexual assault allegation

 "This is our truth," she said.

-More than 40 women have come forward with accusations of sexual harassment or assault since the New York Times published an article exposing decades of Weinstein's alleged misdeeds.
+In the past two weeks, more than 40 women have come forward with allegations of sexual harassment or assault since the New York Times first published an article exposing decades of Weinstein's alleged misdeeds.

+Weinstein is currently under investigation in London and New York City for alleged sexual assault.

+The London investigation is related to an incident that took place in the 1980s, police previously told CNN.

+The NYPD is reviewing claims against the film mogul made by women interviewed for the New Yorker article.

-CNN's Brian Stelter and Cheri Mossburg contributed to this report.
+CNN's Brian Stelter and Cheri Mossburg contributed to this report, as did Simon Cullen and Eliza Mackintosh from London and Brynn Gingras in New York.